 Examples of actions that have won Darwin Awards with trains:

-• Taking a selfie or shooting a TikTok video with a fast moving train.
+- Taking a selfie or shooting a video with a fast-moving train.

 Electricity

 Electricity is invisible to the human eye.
-We can't directly see electric currents or electrical charges, but we can observe the effects of electricity.
+We cannot directly see electric currents or electrical charges, but we can observe their effects.

 Examples of actions that have won Darwin Awards with electricity: